 What’s happening and why?

 Following a decision by Ofcom, some airwaves used by Freeview are being reallocated to allow for the future development of mobile broadband services.
-Transmitters across the UK are being updated as part of a major engineering programme being carried out between 2017 and 2020.
+Transmitters across the UK are being updated as part of a major engineering programme.

 The transmitter updates will require changes to be made to the way some channels are broadcast on Freeview.
 You may need to retune your TV equipment to continue watching programmes when these take place in your area.

 Further information about when and where the changes take place and advice about retuning is available online at www.freeview.co.uk/tvchanges.

 - I am missing some Freeview channels.
 Is this caused by 4G?